ipums/ipums.github.io/_posts/2016-05-19-unicorn-2-version-control.md

 ### Bootstrapping in Development Mode

-The development edition of a toolkit contains only one VBA module -- this is what a developer sees in the VB Editor when she open that edition with macros _disabled_:
+The development edition of a toolkit contains only one VBA module -- this is what a developer sees in the VB Editor when she opens that edition with macros _disabled_:

 ![Development edition in VBE with macros disabled]({{site.urlimg}}/Simple-Toolkit_bootstrap.png)